Sunday 25 June 2017

 Henley Classic history

 Henley Swim is passionate about creating unique open water swimming events.
-Since the first swim in 2004, the Henley Classic has now been joined by three more events: the THAMES MARATHON Bridge to Bridge, the Henley Mile and the Club to Pub.
+Since the first swim in 2004, the Henley Classic has now been joined by three more events: the Thames Marathon, the Henley Mile and the Club to Pub.

 “Cutting through the early morning mist along the most famous rowing regatta course in the world ranks as one of my most memorable sporting experiences ever.
 The Henley Classic is a must for all aquatic enthusiasts from the professional to the recreational.” – Greg Whyte – OBE

 2014 Henley Classic swim 29th June 04:30am – one of the worlds top swims, featuring some of the worlds top swimmers.
 2016 will see Oxford and Cambridge do battle over the Classic course for the third open water varsity match

 “There is always a sense of foreboding before any mass participation sporting challenge, but with the Henley Classic those negative feelings are blown away by the mystical nature of the event.
 The torch-light walk to the start, the mist swirling above the river, the moon full and radiant, the sun just threatening to burst from behind the hill, gives the whole event the feeling of a pagan festival rather than a seriously tough physical test” – Graham Bell – Olympic skier

 The Inman and Ovey cups – were donated to the Henley Classic swim by the River Rowing museum.
 They were awarded for open water swimming races on the Henley reach dating back to the 1890’s, making them amongst the most historic and prestigious prizes in British open water swimming.